 - Use a fork to stir well together until moist and sticky

 - Separate into 9 even-sized buns use prongs on fork to rough up the buns a little.

 - Cook in preheated 190°C /170°C fan/ 375°F oven for 15-20 minutes until golden.Remove from oven, allow to cool and firm up.

 - Once cool enough to handle, transfer buns to a wire rack.

 - Sprinkle with sugar.
 Eat whilst still warm!80 grams White Sugar

 - Or allow to fully cool then store in an airtight container until ready to eat.

-Hope you enjoyed these making these chocolate chip rock buns, please leave us some feedback below to let us know how you got on?
+Hope you enjoyed making these chocolate chip rock buns.
+Please leave us some feedback below to let us know how you got on?